claytonraymond2004/forescout_connect_ccri/README.md

 - Creates properties which are updatable via the Connect API
 	- Properties added:
 		- Device Serial Number
+		- Physical Media Serial Numbers

-- Scripts & template which will update the "Device Serial Number" property with the Serial Number of the following devices:
+- Scripts & template which will update the "Device Serial Number" and "Physical Media Serial Numbers" property with the Serial Number of the following devices:
-	- Cisco IP Phones via scraping Web Page from Forescout managing appliance in a Python script
+	- Cisco IP Phones via scraping Web Page from Forescout managing appliance in a Python script ("Device Serial Number" only)
-	- Windows devices via running Powershell script on manageable Windows devices
+	- Windows devices via running Powershell script on manageable Windows devices ("Device Serial Number and "Physical Media Serial Numbers")

 ## Setup